GispoCoding/geoviz-notebooks/README.md

 pip install -r requirements.txt
 ```

-Then you have to start the notebook server by
+You also need to have PostGIS running.
+Then you may start the notebook server by

 ```
 jupyter notebook